MNoorFawi/clustering-with-R/README.md

 ![](clustering_R_files/figure-markdown_github/cut-1.png)

 To extract the members of each cluster from the hclust object, we can use cutree().
+And we can then visualize the data with these clusters.

 ``` r
 hcl_groups <- factor(cutree(pfit, k = 4))